rajeshmchandrasekaran/FrozenLake/README.md

 Hello Everyone,

-This is my first project on GitHub and I am enjoying it!
+This is my first activity on GitHub and I am enjoying it!